Commitment To Decreased Environmental Impact

 At Chagrin Valley we obviously do not test our finished products on animals (other than human volunteers), but what about the raw materials, the ingredients we use?
 Many products display labels claiming that their finished product is ‘not tested on animals’ but this does not guarantee that the product ingredients are actually free from animal testing.

-The CCIC Standard is a pledge to that a company makes to remove animal testing from all stages of product development.
+The CCIC Standard is a pledge that a company makes to remove animal testing from all stages of product development.
 Our pledge to buy ingredients that are cruelty-free is integrated into the purchase order contract for all of our suppliers.
-We also do not sell into markets the require animal testing.
+We also do not sell into markets that require animal testing.

 Commitment to Non-GMO Ingredients